GATES OPEN 9:00 AM FIRST RACE 12:30 PM

-These are built to national specs as are the dirt rods.
-These are full contact unless stated and if your not fast enough you will be feeling it the next day!!! these also will take up more time to repair or rebuild as these generally last one or two meetings.
+Bangers: These are built to national specs as are the dirt rods.
+These are full contact unless stated and if you're not fast enough you will be feeling it the next day!!! these also will take up more time to repair or rebuild as these generally last one or two meetings.

 The answer to the third question: this can be very hurty.

 Either way, you have read this far so your more than likely got another tab open in Google looking for a car to build.
 The best way forward for Newby's would be to talk to a team or driver who can point you in the right direction in regards to cost and equipment.
 The cheaper the better but don't scrimp and save on your safety equipment, we have all seen the horror story's with some of these cheap and nasty Chinese harnesses and helmets produce.
 Always best to ask somebody with experience most drivers and teams will give you good advice so check forums and ask on our Face book page.
 You may even find equipment, cars for sale there to but we would only recommend new safety kit with the relevant safety marking and kite marks(see rules).
 All the links to our rules are opposite for you.
 Once you have the gear, a car and a pair of brave pants you will need to get a license and learn the track rules these are also here for you to download.

 These rules are for your safety and must be adhered to the letter.
 Your car is scrutineered before each meeting to ensure this also random checks take place on the gate before each race to ensure no modifications are carried out between races.
 If the car is not right you won't get signed off and can't race.
 This also includes over building your car as while keeping you safe may endanger another driver.
 If you are unsure of any of the content please ask we will help and explain any area you are unsure of.